UAlbertaALTLab/recording-validation-interface/README.md

 Maskwacîs recordings validation
 ===============================

-An app for viewing and validating recordings done in Maskwacîs.
+A web app for viewing and validating recordings done in Maskwacîs.

 Install